->''"Drink from me and live forever..."''

 * CallBack: Lestat once comments that all he needs to do to find Louis is to follow the trail of rat corpses. [[spoiler: When he finds Lestat at the end of the film, he follows a trail of dead rats into the house and up the stairs.]]

-* DiagonalCut: Louis, with a scythe, to Santiago, [[spoiler: making him HalfTheManHeUsedToBe.]]
+* DiagonalCut: Louis does this with a scythe to [[spoiler: Santiago, making him HalfTheManHeUsedToBe.]]

 * ElegantGothicLolita: Claudia, doomed to be forever seven or eight, dresses in the best couture that Victorian fashion can provide.